AsharibAli/create-edu-dapp/README.md

 ### ✅ Verify

-To verify the deployed smart contract on `Open Campus Codex`, execute the following command:
+To verify the deployed smart contract on `EDU Chain Testnet`, execute the following command:

 ```sh
 # For verifying the smart contracts